srcansiz/pystml/Readme.md

 ## Pystml for Statistics and Machine Learning

-This module has been developed to present useful methods and class for data science researchers
+This module has been developed to present short-cut methods and classes for data science researchers.